Skip to main content

 EOF

 Install the component that exports OpenCost data to S3.
-It uses the same service account (opencost-aws).
-Replace <YOUR_OPENCOST_S3_BUCKET_NAME> and <YOUR_CLUSTER_ARN> in the command below.
+The same service account (opencost-aws) will be used.

 CODE